ositadimma/phpcrud/README.md

       languages: PHP, SQL, HTML, CSS

 ## Description
    Application that enables CRUD operation on events in a database.
+Store files in folder and save to your htdocs folder within your xampp folder ie. save documents to 'xampp\htdocs\foldername'

 ### For Admin
-    Register admin by visiting registeration.php
+    Register admin by visiting 'foldrname\registeration.php'
     After registeration, click link to log in page.
     Log in to visit admin home.
     click on 'more info' to access further functionalities click on either 'update' or 'delete' to update or delete events respectively

 ### For Public
-    visit home.php for public home.
+    visit 'foldername\home.php' for public home.
     click on 'more info' to access further functionalities. click on 'apply' to apply to apply for event.